javier-hernandezo/FaceQnet/README.md

 -- Using FaceQnet for predicting scores:

   1) Download or clone the repository.
-  2) Dowload the FaceQnet pretrained model (.h5 file) and place it in the /src folder.
+  2) Due to the size of the video example, please download the FaceQnet pretrained model <a href="https://github.com/javier2491/FaceQnet/releases/download/v1.0/VGG2-Quality_NET.h5" rel="nofollow">here</a> (.h5 file) and place it in the /src folder.
   3) Edit and run the FaceQNet_obtainscores_Keras.py script.